MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 Use the Hybrid Picker to connect your SharePoint Server and Microsoft 365 environments and create the cloud Search service application.

-On the application server that hosts the SharePoint ServerCentral Administration website:
+On the application server that hosts the SharePoint Server Central Administration website:

 1. Log on to the console as a farm administrator.